ToFec/OneShotImageRegistration/README.md

 the currently supported FILE_FORMATs are .nrrd and .nii.gz

-an example can be found in resources/Noise.csv
+an example csv file and image folder can be found in the resources folder

 the input folders can also contain segmentations or landmarks. segmentations and landmarks will be deformed with the deformation fields calculated for the appropriate images. the naming convention is as follows: